-In 2018, WDI connected 241 low voltage (connections under 750 volts) residential and small business customers within the five-day timeline as prescribed by the Ontario Energy Board.
-This represents a decrease of 17% in the number of connections over 2017, which is driven primarily by a reduction in new growth in the Town of Wasaga Beach.
-WDI considers "New Services Connected on Time" as an important form of customer engagement as it is the utilities first opportunity to meet and/or exceed the customer's expectations, which in turn affects the level of customer satisfaction within a utilities territory.
-Consistent with 2017, WDI connected 100% of these customers on time, which significantly exceeds the Ontario Energy Board's mandated target of 90% for this measure.
+In 2019, WDI connected 262 low voltage (connections under 750 volts) residential and small business customers within the five-day timeline as prescribed by the Ontario Energy Board.
+This represents an increase of 8.7% in the number of connections over 2018, which is driven primarily by an increase in new growth in the Town of Wasaga Beach.
+WDI considers "New Services Connected on Time" as an important form of customer engagement as it is the utilities first opportunity to meet and/or exceed new customer's expectations, which in turn affects the level of customer satisfaction within a utilities territory.
+Consistent with 2018, WDI connected 100% of these customers on time, which significantly exceeds the Ontario Energy Board's mandated target of 90% for this measure.
 WDI expects this trend to continue into the foreseeable future.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met on Time

-WDI scheduled 4 appointments in 2018 to connect services, disconnect services, or otherwise complete work requested by the customers.
-This represents a decrease of 76% over 2017.
+WDI scheduled 28 appointments in 2019 to connect services, disconnect services, or otherwise complete work requested by the customers.
+This represents an increase of 600% over 2018.

 WDI considers "Scheduled Appointments Met" as an important form of customer engagement as customer preference is required for all types of appointments.
-WDI met 100% of these appointments on time in 2018, which significantly exceeds the Ontario Energy Board's mandated target of 90% for this measure.
+WDI met 100% of these appointments on time in 2019, which significantly exceeds the Ontario Energy Board's mandated target of 90% for this measure.
 WDI expects this trend to continue into the foreseeable future.

-• Telephone Calls Answered On Time
+• Telephone Calls Answered on Time

-In 2018, WDI received 15,547 calls from its customers.
-This represents a decrease of 24.2% in the number of calls over 2017.
-The decrease in call volume is mainly attributable to the Fair Hydro Plan and the OESP Program and WDI's calls this year regarding high bill complaints have declined significantly.
+In 2019, WDI received 17,612 calls from its customers.
+This represents an increase of 13.3% in the number of calls over 2018.
+The increase in call volume is mainly attributable to the COVID-19 rate relief, the OESP Program and an increase in customer move-ins and move-outs.
 WDI considers "Telephone Calls" to be an important communication tool for identifying and responding to customers' needs and preferences.
-Consistent with prior years Customer Service Representatives answered 99.99% of these calls in 30 seconds or less, which significantly exceeds the Ontario Energy Board mandated target of 65% for this measure.
+Consistent with prior years Customer Service Representatives answered 99.98% of these calls in 30 seconds or less, which significantly exceeds the Ontario Energy Board mandated target of 65% for this measure.
 WDI expects to see this trend continue into the foreseeable future.